jcosmo/scoutmgr/README.md

 Installation on Ubuntu:
     $ apt-get install postgresql postgresql-contrib libpq-dev

+Create an appropriate user in Postgres
+    $ create role "xxx" with login superuser password 'yyy';

 Payara as a JEE application server.
 Installation on Ubuntu:
     Download the appropriate version from payara.co.uk